skypilot-org/skypilot/docs/source/reference/tpu.rst

-   sky tpunode --use-spot                     # Preemptible TPUs sky tpunode --tpus tpu-v2-8                # Change TPU type to tpu-v2-8 sky tpunode --instance-type n1-highmem-16  # Change the host VM type to n1-highmem-16
+   sky tpunode --use-spot                     # Preemptible TPUs sky tpunode --tpus tpu-v2-8                # Change TPU type to tpu-v2-8 sky tpunode --instance-type n1-highmem-16  # Change the host VM type to n1-highmem-16 sky tpunode --tpu-vm                       # Switch to TPU VM from TPU Node

-After the command finished, you can SSH into the host VM and develop codes right away!
+After the command has finished, you will be dropped into the host VM and can start develop code right away!

 Below we demonstrate how to run MNIST training on both TPU Nodes and TPU VMs with SkyPilot YAML.